Hamzas-github/ai-portfolio-chatbot/README.md

 - Answers questions about me in first person ("I built five projects", not "Hamza built").
 - Speaks each reply out loud using a clone of my voice, with the browser voice as a fallback.
 - Sticks to a fixed set of facts about me and admits when it does not know something instead of making things up.
-- Floating glass panel that refracts the page behind it, the way iOS does it.

 ## How it is wired up